Where to stop on a road trip from Christchurch to Queenstown

 WHERE TO STAY IN WANAKA

-Budget | Haka House has a nice hostel close to the lakefront, with good facilities — I have stayed in other hostels in Wanaka and found them a bit run down in comparison.
+The last time I was in Wanaka I stayed in Haka House a nice hostel close to the lakefront, with good facilities — I have stayed in other hostels in Wanaka and found them a bit run down in comparison.

-Campervan | The Albert Town Campground is 10 minutes outside of Wanaka, but it’s the cheapest camping option in the area.
+The Albert Town Campground is 10 minutes outside of Wanaka, but it’s the cheapest camping option in the area.
 I stayed here in my car (you don’t need to be self contained) and loved the riverside setting.

 Day 4 (or day 3 continued): Wanaka to Queenstown